Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce GTX 460 will be quite a bit (about 142%) faster with regards to anisotropic filtering than the Radeon HD 6570 (OEM) 1GB. (explain)
+Texel RateThe GeForce GTX 460 should be a lot (approximately 142%) faster with regards to texture filtering than the Radeon HD 6570 (OEM) 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison